ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed JSON config file component if no initial value exists
+* (bluefox) added the creation state or device possibility to the context menu

 ### 6.12.5 (2023-11-23)
 * (foxriver76) fixed json config ConfigFileSelector